What is Citrix Receiver?

 - The HDX protocol provides a high-definition experience of published applications and desktops to users.

-Why is it Important to Keep Citrix Receiver Updated?
+Why Should You Keep Citrix Receiver Updated?

-Citrix Receiver is a must-have software on client devices so they can connect to Citrix sessions.
+Citrix’s Receiver is a must-have software on client devices so they can connect to Citrix sessions.
 Therefore, the Citrix administration team must ensure that the endpoint devices Citrix end users are using have Receiver installed.

-At the same time, since an organization can have thousands of endpoints, it is essential that there is uniformity in Citrix Receiver installation across these endpoints.
-Organizations must seek to keep the Citrix Receiver versions updated for several reasons:
+At the same time, since an organization can have thousands of endpoints, it is essential that there is uniformity in Receiver installation across these endpoints.
+Organizations must seek to keep the Receiver versions updated for several reasons:

 - New features of Citrix products are supported only on newer versions of Receiver, which makes it important to have the latest version of Receiver installed on client devices.